 What to Expect

-• Mole monitoring remains critical.
+Mole monitoring remains critical.
 A qualitative study of MT-2 users found that mole darkening and new mole formation were among the most commonly reported longer-term effects (Evans-Brown et al., 2021).
-Schedule a dermatological skin check if you have not already.
+A dermatological skin check is the documented precaution at this stage.

 Maintenance Dosing Protocol